 P7540+3028810=42.5P_{75} \approx 40 + \frac{30 - 28}{8} \cdot 10 = 42.5

-For the median or a percentile, the position comes from the total frequency NN.
-If you use the wrong total, every later step is off.
+Step: locating the position.
+The position comes from the total NN.
+Use the wrong total and every later step is off.
+Self-check: re-derive the position from NN before reading the table.

-Cumulative frequency is used whenever you need ordered position in a data set rather than just class-by-class counts.
-That includes exam-score summaries, income distributions, quality-control data, and any situation where percentiles or medians matter more than individual bin counts.
+Cumulative frequency appears in exam-score summaries, income distributions, quality-control data, and any setting where percentiles or medians matter more than individual bin counts.
+It is especially handy when raw data are large and a grouped table reads more clearly than the full list of observations.

 Need help with a problem?